 - 1. Disruption in classrooms and on campus; excessive talking or noise-making, throwing objects, and running on sidewalks, hallways, or other non-physical education areas. - 2.
 Misuse of any academic or athletic equipment. - 3.
 Being in improper places, such as outside row of trees, upper graders on primary side of campus (or vice versa), or in office area. - 4.
-Possession of or unacceptable use of electronic devices (if a student brings a cell phone to school, it must be out of sight, turned off, and not used during school except in a time of emergency). - 5.
-If a student's name is placed on the homework/Behavior Chart twice (2) in one week, the student may receive a detention.
-(2 homework misses=1 detention, 2 behavior=1 detention) Homework is defined as, "individual assignments". - 6.
+Possession of or unacceptable use of electronic devices (if a student brings a cell phone to school, it must be out of sight, turned off, and not used during school except in a time of emergency).. - 5.
 Detention and citation guidelines will apply to cafeteria and bus conduct.